Gabriola (typeface)

-Gabriola is a display typeface designed by John Hudson for the Microsoft Corporation.
+Gabriola is a display typeface designed by John Hudson for Microsoft Corporation.
 It is named after Gabriola Island, British Columbia, Canada.
-Versions of Gabriola have been used in Windows 7, Windows 8 and Microsoft Office 2010.
+Versions of Gabriola were supplied with Microsoft Windows since Version 7, and with some Microsoft Office applications since Version 2010.

 Design

 Gabriola was inspired by the calligraphy of Jan van de Velde the Elder.
 It was developed with advanced OpenType features and has been optimized for ClearType rendering to improve legibility on screens.
 Hudson added a number of stylistic alternate characters and flourishes, which were grouped thematically by stylistic set into different styles of calligraphy.

 Distinguishing features

 Easily identifiable and unusual features include: